phreborn/MLCAF/Tutorial/TQFolder.md

 The argument can be prefixed by an `!` which inverts the logic.

-The real power of this command becomes obvious when it is combined with `for` loops in which case the current  folder name is not hard coded but can be different in each iteration.
+The real power of this command becomes obvious when it is combined with `for` loops or wildcards in which case the current  folder name is not hard coded but can be different in each iteration.

 ## $for
-The `for` command iteraters over numver in a given range.
+The `for` command iterates over numbers in a given range.
 The syntax is as
 follows:
 ```
 $for(index, start, stop) { ... };